Antique firearms

-An antique firearm is a term to describe a firearm that was designed and manufactured prior to the beginning of the 20th century.
+An antique firearm is a term used to describe a firearm that was designed and manufactured prior to the beginning of the 20th century.
 Although the exact definition of what constitutes an "antique firearm" varies between countries, the advent of smokeless powder or the start of the Boer War are often used as cut-off dates.
 Antique firearms are usually collected because of their historical interest and/or their monetary value.

 Categories

 Antique firearms can be divided into two basic types: muzzle-loading and cartridge firing.

 Muzzleloading antique firearms are not generally owned with the intent of firing them (although original muzzleloaders can be safely fired, after having them thoroughly inspected), but instead are usually owned as display pieces or for their historic value.